visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/power-bi.md

 To configure Power BI, We need to set the application in Azure Active Directory.

 This application will be the communication point for the PowerBIAgent.
-All calls to the Microsoft API's will be made on behalf of this application.
+All calls to the Microsoft APIs will be made on behalf of this application.

 :::note
 This guideline assumes that the user has a tenant in Azure.
-If the tenant is not present, please refer [How to set up an Azure tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-howto-tenant) for steps to acquire a tenant.
+If the tenant is not present, please refer to [How to set up an Azure tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-howto-tenant) for steps to acquire a tenant.
 :::

 :::important
 Contact the Active Directory Administrator to perform the following steps as some of the actions will require administrator consent.
 :::

-Power BI agent requires oauth authentication for both admin and users.
+Power BI agent requires oAuth authentication for both admin and users.

 There are 3 main steps to configure Power BI agent:
 1. [Set up the Application in Azure](#set-up-the-application-in-azure)